 The Director of Graduate Studies serves as program advisor to each student until the student has a thesis or dissertation director.
 The DGS then recommends that the thesis or dissertation director be appointed the student's advisor or committee chair.
 In areas where these are not required, the DGS is the advisor of all students not writing theses.
 All student schedules should be endorsed by the student's advisor.
 If it is desirable, a DGS may recommend that additional advisors in the program be appointed.
 A DGS who is to be absent from the University for as long as a semester must inform the Dean so that a substitute may be appointed.

-Appointed Directors of Graduate Studies
+A complete of Directors of Graduate Studies for 2018-19 can be found at http://gradschool.uky.edu/dgs.